 Someone who likes playing with hair could easily get into my good books.
 Even better if you have hair I can play with too.

 How many church services can one person attend in a weekend?
-I'm normally at seven, across four churches and a Messianic synagogue.
+I'm normally at six, across four churches and a Messianic synagogue.
 I also hang out at Monash Uni a lot during the week, because I discovered I can go to church there any day I like!!
 Which usually means any day I don't have work.
 I help out there as sacristan, which I love - I get to be OCD for the house of God!

 If you're looking for possible activities, first of all ask yourself why.
 If you're sure you want to do this, a game of Magic: the Gathering has been popular.
 You won't mind if I bring a brother or two to join the game, will you?
 Dancing and various medieval activities are my favourites - ask me what we do and when the next event is.

 P.S.
 What does summary mean in real life? ;)

 The Lord of the Rings and all its related works (the Silmarillion is my light reading), and don't ever talk movieverse to me.
 I wish I could say they don't exist, but in the absence of that possibility, they ought never to have existed.
 Then other fantasy and historical fiction, especially if it involves dragons!
 (The Temeraire series and the Chronicles of the Imaginarium Geographica, for example).

 Children's books such as Hairy Maclary and the Railway Series I still love, but mostly to share with children.
 And my copy of Alice in Wonderland is precioussssssss!